John Rosolu Bankole Thompson: Career

 Thompson returned to Freetown, Sierra Leone and served as a state attorney and rose to the position of principal state attorney in the Office of the Attorney General.
 He was subsequently appointed a legal adviser to the Mano River Union and served in this role from 1977 to 1981.
 He was subsequently appointed to the high court by the Government of Sierra Leone and served there between 1981 and 1987.

 After being invited to the United States by a U.S. judge, through Operation Crossroads Africa, Bankole Thompson toured the United States.
 He decided to remain in the United States and he was appointed in 1988 as the David Brennan Endowed Professor in comparative constitutional Law at Akron University.

 Subsequent to his role at Akron University, he was also appointed to the faculty of Eastern Kentucky University as a professor in the Criminal Justice and Police Studies department.
 He also served as the dean of graduate studies at Eastern Kentucky University.

 Special Court for Sierra Leone

 Bankole Thompson served alongside George Gelaga King on a three panelled judiciary on the Special Court for Sierra Leone to try cases relating to the Sierra Leone Civil War.

 Commission of Inquiry for the Government of Sierra Leone

-In 2018, Bankole Thompson was appointed to lead the Commission of Inquiry for the Government of Sierra Leone to investigate allegations of corruption in government.
+In 2018, Bankole Thompson was appointed to lead one of three Commissions of Inquiry for the Government of Sierra Leone to investigate allegations of corruption in the immediate past Government.